-"Evidence Checks" are one-month exercises in which members of the public are invited to provide comments online regarding the validity of evidence on which policy is based.
+"Evidence Checks" are one-month exercises in which members of the public are invited to provide comments online on the rigor of evidence on which policy is based.
 This process allows a large and diverse group of people with relevant experience and expertise to identify gaps in research that require further review.
-In the UK House of Commons, there is a Select Committee that conducts oversight for each government department that is charged with examining spending, policies and administration.
-In an Evidence Check, government departments supply information to thier respective Committee about an issue.
-Committee staff publish the information on a new page on their respective parliament.uk page that is dedicated to the evidence check, and then shares the task of scrutinizing that evidence with a wider pool of experts, stakeholders, and members of the general public.
+In the UK House of Commons, there is a Select Committee conducting oversight for each government department, examining spending, policies and administration.
+In an Evidence Check, government departments supply information to the Committee about an issue.
+Committee staff publishes the information on a new page within their own parliament.uk page that is dedicated to the evidence check, and shares the task of scrutinizing that evidence with a wider pool of experts, stakeholders, and members of the general public for comment.
 Typically, the Committee uploads the government statement as a publicly-viewable PDF and frames the request with specific questions and problems which they would like participants to address.
-A more detailed description of this process, which comprises three steps, is as follows:
+The process comprises three steps:

 - The Committee requests a submission from the government department responsible for a policy.
 The Department is asked to supply information about the policy in question and the evidence upon which the policy is based.

 - The Committee publishes the departmental submission and adds a page to their website to collect comments over a period of 3-4 weeks, inviting academics, stakeholders, practitioners and members of the public affected by the policy, to comment on the departmental advice.
-Comments can address the strength of the evidence provided by the department, highlight contrasting evidence, and identify selection biases and gaps in the evidence.
-While the web forum is public, committee staff may choose to review comments before and after users post them to ensure that they are not defamatory, abusive, or otherwise inappropriate.
+This can include comments on the strength of the evidence provided by the department, highlighting contrasting evidence, selection biases and gaps in the evidence.
+The web forum is public but committee staff may choose to review comments before and after users post them to ensure that they are not defamatory, abusive, or otherwise inappropriate.

-- The Committee assesses comments and uses them to guide further investigation of the policy and/or integrates the commentary into its final report which, in turn, is supplied to the relevant government Minister for response.
+- The Committee assesses comments and uses them to guide further investigation of the policy and/or integrates the commentary into its final report which is supplied to the relevant government Minister for response.